top of page

 What Is External Pelvic Floor Massage Therapy?

-External pelvic floor massage therapy involves applying gentle pressure and massage techniques to the muscles around the pelvis, including the hips, lower abdomen, inner thighs, and diaphragm.
-Unlike pelvic floor physiotherapy with internal massage, which requires insertion, external pelvic floor massage therapy is non-invasive and can be more comfortable for many women.
+External pelvic floor massage therapy involves applying gentle pressure and massage techniques to the muscles around the pelvis, including the hips, lower abdomen, hip flexors, and diaphragm, through the clothes.
+Unlike pelvic floor physiotherapy which can involve internal massage/treatment, external pelvic floor massage therapy is non-invasive and can be more comfortable for many women.

 The goal is to:

-• Release muscle tension and spasms to the external musculature
+• Release muscle tension and spasms in the external musculature

 • Improve blood flow to pelvic tissues